nordcraftengine/documentation/docs/guides/datocms/index.md

 # DatoCMS integration guide

-DatoCMS is a headless Content Management System (CMS) that lets you store and manage content, and retrieve that content via a GraphQL API for use in your websites.
+DatoCMS is a headless Content Management System (CMS) that lets you store and manage content, and retrieve that content via a GraphQL API for use on your websites.
 This guide outlines the process of creating a data model within DatoCMS and integrating it with Nordcraft.

 ## Source projects